Schedule

 Note that chapters 4 and higher from the Primer are a mess, using packages/functions which we no longer recommend.
 We are re-writing the Primer this summer.
 In the meantime, don’t feel obligated to read any more of it, although you do have to complete the tutorials, which are up-to-date.
 We just list the chapters in this schedule for your reference.

-• Read Chapter 4 Models and complete the “Models” tutorial (041-Models) from the primer.tutorials package.
+• Complete the “Models” tutorial (041-models) from the primer.tutorials package.

 • Read chapters 1 – 3 from from Analyzing US Census Data: Methods, Maps, and Models in R by Kyle Walker.